i-william-hr/ServerDashboard/README.md

 - Various Services, with automatic detection of ports they run on (and check for socket for MySQL):

 - Nginx - MySQL/MariaDB - ZNC - SSH - Python scripts like my AppleHealthDashboard

+- Shows all configured domains on Nginx, their ports and if SSL if trhe cert is valid

+- Shows all Nginx reverse proxies and their targets